DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

   * install gridelements or a similar extension
   * install static_info_tables if needed.
 The current version 6.4.3 is buggy as the static import fails as soon as a extension is installed, that enhances the static_countries database table (@see https://forge.typo3.org/issues/82132) like mklib does.
 As a workaround uninstall mklib temporarily for inserting the static data of static_info_tables.
   * set up scheduler tasks for mklog DevLog WatchDog (recommended: check for errors and above every 5 minutes, check for notices and above two times a day)
+  * set up scheduler tasks for maintenance like mklib tasks for detecting failed and frozen tasks, anonymize IPs in the database, garbage collection for tables and caching framework
+  * set up monitoring with caretaker_instance extension
   * adjust content of fehler.html (used as ErrorDocument for 5xx errors and in case of pageUnavailable handling of TYPO3)
   * provide the following pages in TYPO3: 404.html (used as ErrorDocument in htaccess and as 404 page for default page not found handling) and /fehler (used in htaccess as ErrorDocuments)
   * When Let's Encrypt is used, switch the deny RewriteRule for the well-known folder in .htaccess